-INSIDE: How to DIY girls bedroom decor with a thrifty budget.
+INSIDE: How to easily, quickly decorate girls bedroom on a $140 budget.
+DIY girls bedroom decor ideas.

 A vintage chandelier and a spunky little girl.
 Those were the two motivators to getting our 8-year old’s bedroom decorated and checked off the (very long) home To Do list.

 It all started when this plucky girl announced her desire for a “princess canopy bed”.
 As with most home projects, one seemingly small project became a giant snowball of multiple projects all going simultaneously!
 (You should’ve seen the state of our garage.)

 *This post contains affiliate links.
 A purchase of any of these items helps to support this blog and its creative efforts at no cost to you.
 To read more, please see my disclosure page.